Kwaidan (film): Reception

-In Japan the film won Yoko Mizuki the Kinema Junpo award for Best Screenplay.
+Japanese critics considered Kwaidan one of the best Japanese films of 1964 or 1965, but the latter year was mostly disregarded, as the film premiered in 1964 and was thus considered a 1964 film; only a few votes in a 1965 survey of Japanese film critics mentioned it as such.
+Kinema Junpo ranked it the second best Japanese film of 1964, after Woman in the Dunes, and The Japan Times placed it sixth.
+Yoko Mizuki also won the Kinema Junpo award for Best Screenplay.
 It also won awards for Best Cinematography and Best Art Direction at the Mainichi Film Concours.
-The film won international awards including Special Jury Prize at the Cannes Film Festival and was nominated for the Best Foreign Language Film at the Academy Awards.
+The film won international awards, including Special Jury Prize at the Cannes Film Festival and was nominated for the Best Foreign Language Film at the Academy Awards.
+Despite its success at Cannes, its initial reception there was reportedly mixed.
+It also remains the only horror movie ever to be nominated for the Academy Award for Best Foreign Language Film.

 In a 1967 review, the Monthly Film Bulletin commented on the colour in the film, stating that "it is not so much that the colour in Kwaidan is ravishing...as the way Kobayashi uses it to give these stories something of the quality of a legend."
 The review concluded that the Kwaidan was a film "whose details stay on in the mind long after one has seen it."
-Bosley Crowther, in a 1965 New York Times review stated that director Kobayashi "merits excited acclaim for his distinctly oriental cinematic artistry.
+Bosley Crowther, in a 1965 New York Times review, stated that director Kobayashi "merits excited acclaim for his distinctly oriental cinematic artistry.
 So do the many designers and cameramen who worked with him.
-"Kwaidan" is a symphony of color and sound that is truly past compare."
+Kwaidan is a symphony of color and sound that is truly past compare."
+Furthermore, Crowther singled out Katsuo Nakamura's performance as the "most conspicuous and memorable."
+He later listed it among the Top 10 films released in 1965 and recognized Katsuo's performance as one of the best in a film of that year.
 Variety described the film as "done in measured cadence and intense feeling" and that it was "a visually impressive tour-de-force."